Volunteer opportunities at your library

-Both state (NH RSA 275.42-I; NH RSA 279:1X; and NH LAB 803.05 Exemption) and federal law (29 CFR 553.100-.106) state that a volunteer cannot take the place of a paid worker who is already employed by the library.
-It is our library’s policy not to allow any volunteer to complete a task that is in a paid staff member’s job description.
+Both state (NH RSA 275.42-I; NH RSA 279:1X; and NH LAB 803.05 Exemption) and federal law (29 CFR 553.100-.106) state that a volunteer cannot take the place of a paid worker who the library already employs.
+Our library’s policy is not to allow volunteers to complete a task in a paid staff member’s job description.

 To comply with that directive, volunteers for the library can expect to be asked about the following tasks.

-- Shelf-reading (a detail orientated, extremely important task) *All volunteers will be asked to complete this task
+- Shelf-reading (a detail-orientated, essential task) *All volunteers will be asked to complete this task

 - Obituary Indexing (big project – multiple people)